-Cleo has more than 1000 customers in the logistics arena.
-In this new blog series, we’ll focus on how logistics companies are embracing integration technology to evolve their ecosystems, despite the challenges of the COVID-19 crisis.
+Cleo has thousands of customers in the logistics arena (some of their reviews can be found here).
+In this new blog series, we’ll focus on how logistics companies are embracing integration technology to evolve their ecosystems.
 These logistics organizations are winning because they are embracing the use of not simply APIs or EDI, but a combination of the two, on one integrated platform.

 The logistics industry is at the epicenter of digital transformation as consumer buying rapidly shifts to e-commerce channels and supply chains become increasingly global with an explosion of ecosystem participants providing goods and value-added services.